JawherKl/auth-golang/README.md

 # Golang Authentication and Authorization Project

-This project demonstrates the implementation of authentication and authorization in a Golang application, following the guide from [Tanmay Vaish's tutorial](https://tanmay-vaish.hashnode.dev/how-to-implement-authentication-and-authorization-in-golang).
+This project demonstrates the implementation of authentication and authorization in a Golang application.

 ## Features
 - **User Authentication**: Secure login system using JWT (JSON Web Tokens).